ckb-next/ckb-next/docs/LINUX_INSTALLATION.md

-# Linux Installation
+## Linux Installation

-There are three ways to install this software: automatic, semi-automatic and manual methods.
+There are three basic ways how to install this software: automatic, semi-automatic and manual methods.

 ### Automatic method

-"Automatic" method that means you install a pre-made package by a package maintainer, thus trusting him and the repository this package comes from. *ckb-next* developers cannot guarantee their operability and integrity.
+"Automatic" method means you install a pre-made package by a package maintainer, thus trusting him and the repository this package comes from. *ckb-next* developers cannot guarantee their operability and integrity.
 If you encounter any issue with the packages below, contact the maintainer on the package's hosting website before opening an issue.
 However, the project is always ready to provide a relevant space for further discussions.
 Moreover, *if you would like to maintain a package for your platform, we are happy to accept it, use [this issue](https://github.com/mattanger/ckb-next/issues/5)* for communication.

 * **Arch Linux** (maintained by [@makz27](https://github.com/makz27), [@light2yellow](https://github.com/light2yellow)):
 	* [`aur/ckb-next-git`](https://aur.archlinux.org/packages/ckb-next-git) - based on `master` branch